-Other projects proposing to use Homekey funds may contemplate acquisition of units as well as rehabilitation, construction, or alteration of the acquired units.
+Other projects proposing to use Homekey Round 2 funds may contemplate acquisition of units as well as rehabilitation, construction, or alteration of the acquired units.

 The CEQA exemption applies to projects where applicants demonstrate all of the following:

-- No units were acquired by eminent domain; - Any acquisition is paid for exclusively by public funds; - The project proponent obtains an enforceable commitment that all contractors and subcontractors performing work on the project will use a skilled and trained workforce for any rehabilitation, construction, or alterations in accordance with Chapter 2.9 (commencing with Section 2600) of Part 1 of Division 2 of the Public Contract Code; - The project proponent submits to the lead agency a letter of support from a county, city, or other local public entity for any rehabilitation, construction, or alteration work; - Long-term covenants and restrictions require the units to be restricted to persons experiencing homelessness or who are at risk of homelessness, which may include lower income, and very low income households, as defined by Section 50079.5, for no fewer than 55 years; and - The project does not increase the original footprint of the project structure or structures by more than 10 percent.
+- o No units were acquired by eminent domain; - o Any acquisition is paid for, in whole or part, with public funds; - o The project proponent obtains an enforceable commitment that all contractors and subcontractors performing work on the project will use a skilled and trained workforce for any proposed rehabilitation, construction, or major alterations in accordance with Chapter 2.9 (commencing with Section 2600) of Part 1 of Division 2 of the Public Contract Code; - o The project proponent submits to the lead agency a letter of support from a county, city, or other local public entity for any proposed rehabilitation, construction, or major alteration work; - o Long-term covenants and restrictions require the units to be restricted to persons experiencing homelessness or who are at risk of homelessness, which may include lower income and very low income households, as defined by Section 50079.5, for no fewer than 55 years; and - o The project does not result in an increase in the existing onsite development footprint of structure, structures, or improvements by more than 10 percent.

 (Health & Saf.
-Code, § 50675.1.2, subds. (a)(1), (a)(2), (a)(4), (a)(5), (a)(6), (a)(8), (a)(9).)
+Code, § 50675.1.4, subds. (a)(1), (a)(4), (a) (5), (a)(6), (a)(8), (a)(9).)

-Are there certain time restrictions related to the Coronavirus Relief Funds and the CEQA exemption to be aware of?
+Are there certain time restrictions related to the Homekey Round 2 Funds and the CEQA exemption to be aware of?